 The land cultivation pattern in both programme and control villages are almost similar.
 However, the percentage of farmers cultivating land for both consumption and sale are more in case of programme villages in comparison to the control villages.
-8% more families in programme villages cultivate land for both consumption and sale which is the impact of the programmes intervention on agriculture to increase the production and improved land use system by creating irrigation infrastructure and land development activities.
+In 2010-11; 28% families in programme villages cultivate land for both consumption and sale where in 2011-12 it increased to 45% which signifies the impact of agriculture interventions in adopting improved technology and practice for better cultivation and production.

-94% of the beneficiary households are cultivating land for production of agricultural crops.
-However, with the project's investment in developing natural resources 60% of the beneficiary families are using the irrigation systems created by the programme.
+From this year's study it is observed that 96% of the beneficiary households are cultivating land for production of agricultural crops.
+However, with the project's investment in developing natural resources 84% of the beneficiary families are using the irrigation systems created by the programme.
 Pisciculture is a new livelihoods option promoted under the programme.
-In the water bodies created for irrigation purposes are used by the women SHG members in taking up pisciculture activities.
-However the number is very small (5%) as this is the beginning of the intervention and new for the beneficiary families.
+The water bodies created for irrigation purposes are used by the women SHG members in taking up pisciculture activities.
+However the number is very small (3%) as this is the beginning of the intervention and new for the beneficiary families.